-President-Elect, IL Counselor Education and Supervision
+- President, IL Counselor Education and Supervision

-Secretary, Association for LGBT Issues in Counseling
+- Professional Trustee-Multicultural and Social Justice Concerns, Association for LGBT Issues in Counseling

-Secretary, IL Association for LGBT Issues in Counseling
+- Secretary, IL Association for LGBT Issues in Counseling

-Chair, IL Counseling Association Professional Development Committee
+- Chair, IL Counseling Association Professional Development Committee

-On a personal note, I have lived in Chicago for about three years now and I love it!
 In my spare time, I enjoy watching my favorite shows (Young Sheldon, Big Bang Theory) and/or watching reruns of my favorite shows (Living Single, How I Met Your Mother, and Friends).
 I also enjoy running (I have completed a few half marathons since moving to Chicago), listening to music, spending time with my family and friends, and exploring the city.

 My current research interest include cultural competency as it relates to individuals with disabilities and the LGBTQI+ population, intersectionality of cultural identities, student affairs and college student development, and best practices in assessment and research in counseling.